PREHISTORIC MASONRY

 Roger of Wendover, who is followed by Matthew of Westminster, records his custom of personally superintending the workmen when engaged in the construction of any building, "that his presence might stimulate them to diligence in their labours."

-But the consideration of the condition of Masonry at that period, in England, belongs rather to the historical than to the legendary portion of this work.
 On the whole, it may be said of Preston that he has made a considerable improvement on Anderson in his method of treating the early progress of Masonry.
 Still his narrative contains so many assumptions which are not proved to be facts, that his theory must, like that of his predecessor, be still considered as founded on legends rather than on authentic history.